What Are Some Examples Of Product Liability Cases That You Handle?

 You don’t have to have the product to file a claim.
 However, the defense will then be that it never happened or you weren’t injured by the product.
 It’s always good to keep the product or keep the defective part of the product, if possible.
 However, as long as you can identify the product and show that it happened, you have a valid claim.

 Who Is Potentially Liable In A Product Liability Case?

-The manufacturer is liable and many times, the seller is liable.
+The manufacturer is liable, and many times, the seller is liable.
 There can be situations where someone gives or sells you their used ladder, for example, and they know one of the rungs has been sawed halfway off, and they don’t tell you about it.
-Then, they’re potentially liable for giving you their defective product.
+Therefore, they’re potentially liable for giving you their defective product.
 Standards of care apply to the person placing it into the stream of commerce or giving it to you, especially if they knew of a defect or a latent or hidden defect.
-They have a duty to tell you to watch out because one rung doesn’t work in the “ladder example’ as given.
+They have a duty to tell you to watch out because one rung doesn’t work, in the “ladder example” as given.

 Can Someone Injured By A Product Be Successful In A Product Liability Case If The Following Components Are Involved In The Case?

 He Or She Did Not Personally Purchase The Product That Caused The Injury.

 You don’t have to purchase the product in order to have a potentially viable case against the entity that put the product into the stream of commerce or manufactured the product, as long as you’re an expected user of the product.